valcapp/jsc19/README.md

 This app allows to build a decent looking dashboard from a Vensim system dynamics model and to run it locally on browser.

+## Purpose
+Load your system-dynamics working folder and and run the app to automatically generate a micro-website for your model with a dynamically responsive dashboard.

+You would be able to customize it:
+* change the text content of some page elements
+* decide which input sliders to display on the dashboard
+* decide which output charts to display on the dashboard
+* change the diagram in display on the dashboard

 ## Requirements

 Before running this application, the Vensim web folder needs to be published first.
 The Vensim web publishing feature is available only on  v8.1+.